BrightID/BrightID/README.md

 ## Users are Unique

 Brightside helps applications know their users are unique.
-We offer [Brightside Unique](https://github.com/Brightside-Social/brightside-unique) as a solution to these applications.
+We offer [Brightside Unique](https://github.com/Brightside-Social/brightside-unique) as a solution.

 ## Decentralized